vihoikka/spacerAQ_vh/README.md

 The list of necessary dependencies are in the file environment.yml.
 The easiest way to install them is to create a new [Anaconda](https://www.anaconda.com/distribution/) environment with the command `conda env create -f environment.yml` while in the root folder.
 This will create a new conda environment named spacerAQ_vh_2020.
 Activate this environment to continue.

 ## 2. Download raw data files
-Link for the raw data is in the materials and methods file of the manuscript.
+Raw reads are in NCBI's SRA database under the accession number SAMN18022999.
 Copy these fastq files to the folder pipeline/raw_reads.

 ## 3. Run the pipeline
 Run the pipeline `sh spacerpipeline_absolute_hoikkala_etal_2020.sh` or `sh spacerpipeline_unique_hoikkala_etal_2020.sh`